-The sale of a probate property isn’t always as straightforward as other property sales – there is additional legal work required by the vendor (executor).
-Find out about selling a probate property directly to us.
+Selling a probate property isn’t always as straightforward as other property sales – there is additional legal work required by the vendor (executor).
+Find out about selling directly to us.

 When you’re considering "selling a probate property", we have prepared you a useful guide covering some of the key stages of the process.
 Our professional team is available to discuss the sale of your probate house and answer any questions you may have.

 - Time frame for a probate sale

 - Selling probate property from the buyer perspective

 - Steps to selling a property under probate

 General information regarding probate

 Probate is simply the catch-all term for the legal management of a deceased person’s possessions – see The Gazette Probate Checklist.
 When someone passes away, their estate (made up of money, shares, possessions and property) is usually divided between the deceased individual’s family as per the requests of their will.
 Alternatively, if no will has been left behind (known as intestacy), the estate is left to family members in a pre-established order.
 For those inheriting their loved one’s property, maintaining it can be a financial, physical and emotional burden.
 Understandably, many prefer to sell rather than keep these properties in a process known as a "probate sale".
 This may also be necessary in order to fairly divide the deceased’s assets among the relevant beneficiaries.